 Nebraska's Fostering Connections Liaison Network (FCLN) was established in 2011, as part of the state's Fostering Connections in Education Initiative.
-It includes State, regional and local liaisons that serve as primary Points of Contact (POC)2 within the education, child welfare, juvenile/criminal justice and behavioral health systems.
-The Fostering Connections State Team updates the FCLN Directory at least annually, with distribution to all the liaisons.
+It includes State, regional and local liaisons that serve as primary Points of Contact (POC) within the education, child welfare, juvenile/criminal justice and behavioral health systems.
+The Fostering Connections State Team updates the FCLN Directory at least annually, with distribution to the liaisons in each respective system.